zuplo/docs/articles/getting-started.md

    `await request.json()` and notice how the response changes to show the object was parsed.

-# Congratulations - y**ou are now a competent Zuplo Developer!
+**Congratulations - you are now a competent Zuplo Developer!
 Achievement Unlocked 🎉**

 Next: [Proxy a simple request](/guides/proxy-a-simple-get-request)